"You sold your soul to me to save your boyfriend's life. And how does this creep thank you? By running off with some...babe."

 Esperia in Eien no Aselia.
 She has great difficult in treating Yuuto consistently because of this.
 She's always nice, but she can be oddly standoffish and distant.

-While Rin is the most triumphant example, Hanako Ikezawa is very much a close second.
-Severely disfigured in the fire that took the life of her parents, she spent years in an orphanage and later alone in Yamaku High, with Lilly Satou as her only friend.
+Hanako Ikezawa is a close second. [[spoiler: Severely disfigured in the fire that took the life of her parents, she spent years in an orphanage and later alone in Yamaku High, with Lilly Satou as her only friend.
 If Hisao pursues her affections, he shall be careful: she'll sooner or later notice that he's trying to patronize her, and well-intentioned as he is, Hanako will only feel worse, and her Bad Ending has her bitterly and heartbreakingly tell him that she hates it.

 Lily in Duel Savior Destiny adopts a cold, tsundere attitude because she came from a world that was destroyed by Ruin.
 She's initially genuinely unhappy with Taiga because she thinks he's not taking his role seriously on top of his other personality flaws, but she warms up eventually.
 Or possibly heats up would be a better word considering she's still quite tsundere.

-First we have Mio, who uses her quietlysnarky, Emotionless Girl facade to hide the huge guilt complex she has about forgetting an old friend of hers, to the point where she doesn't feel any reason to stay in this world and is totally okay with swapping places with her permanently - at first, anyway.
+Mio, who uses her quietlysnarky, Emotionless Girl facade to hide the huge guilt complex she has about forgetting an old friend of hers, to the point where she doesn't feel any reason to stay in this world and is okay with swapping places with her permanently - at first, anyway.

-Hayasaka Erika from Megatokyo is a prime example: cool, calm, sarcastic, and quick to inflict violence on anyone violating her personal space.
+Hayasaka Erika from Megatokyo is cool, calm, sarcastic, and quick to inflict violence on anyone violating her personal space.
 At first thought to be the only person in the cast who wasn't awash with neuroses, she eventually turned out to be possibly the most damaged of them all.
-And, of course, it was the title of one of her albums.
+And it was the title of one of her albums.

 Her lover and torturer (yeah, it's that kind of relationship) Wanda isn't better: her backstory, explored in the "Inner Peace (Through Superior Firepower)" stories, reveals just how much she was broken, repeatedly, during her first turns of existence, slowly turning her into the ruthless and Fate-abider character she is nowadays.

-Faye in Questionable Content.
-Though she subverts the Freak Out, she makes jokes about it while she's in obvious pain from bringing it up, and chooses to tell Marten beforehand.
+Faye — though she subverts the Freak Out, she makes jokes about it while she's in obvious pain from bringing it up, and chooses to tell Marten beforehand.
 Still counts, though, because she is pretty broken.
+After finding out the whole story, Marten is careful to explain the situation to her next potential boyfriend.

 More recent issues indicate that Dora may also be one, particularly regarding her relationship history and trust issues with Marten.

-Considering recent developments with her character, Tsukiko from The Order of the Stickmight be this - or she might just be crazy.
+Considering recent developments with her character, Tsukiko from might be this - or she might just be crazy.
 She says that she "likes" the undead because she thinks that living people are the real monsters and therefore the undead, as their inverse, must be good.
 It is, however, unclear whether these opinions come from personal experience or not - if they do, she's probably this trope, and a good deal more sympathetic than she had been previously.
+Which wouldn't be surprising, as a lot of villains tend to have a dimension of sympathy.
+(Except the Big Bad himself, by admission of the creator.)

 In Homestuck.
 AradiaMegido.
 The poor girl is so broken by the time the game starts that she's forgotten what emotion feels like, which makes her ascention to God Tier all the more heartwarming.